 Alternatively, you can generate a support bundle using the support-bundle CLI.
 For embedded clusters, you can also generate a host support bundle.

 Generate a Support Bundle using the Admin Console

 To generate a support bundle in the Replicated admin console:

-From the admin console, select the Troubleshoot tab.
+Log in to the admin console and go to the Troubleshoot tab.

 Click Analyze to start analyzing the application.